-Natvig and Lie [19] recently demonstrated how this causality principle can be used to compute an optimal flow-based ordering that renders the system in a block-triangular form.
-This is achieved by topological sorting of the directed graph formed by setting the grid blocks as vertices and the discrete fluxes as edges.
-If the flow solver is monotone, the directed graph is acyclic and the reordered system will have a completely triangular form, so that the saturation in each grid block only depends on the saturation values in the block's upstream neighbours.
-Hence, the solution can be computed block-by-block, moving gradually downstream from wells or other fluid sources, solving a single scalar equation in each block (for two-phase flow).
-For non-monotone (and multiscale) flow solvers, there will be some circulation in the discrete fluxes, which will lead to larger matrix blocks that contain grid blocks that are circularly dependent.
-Still, the system can be solved by an efficient block-wise back-substitution procedure, in which the circularly dependent grid blocks are solved for simultaneously.
-Furthermore, if the linearization is performed locally on each matrix block, we gain local control over the nonlinear (Newton-Raphson) iterations and thereby obtain highly efficient and (near) optimal nonlinear solvers [19, 20].
-Henceforth, we will refer to grid blocks that only depend on their upstream neighbours as scalar components, whereas circularly dependent grid blocks will be called connected components.
-Finding the connected components and the optimal ordering are standard and efficient $\mathcal{O}(N)$ operations from graph theory that are easy to implement.
+Natvig and Lie [18] recently demonstrated how this causality principle can be used to compute an optimal flow-based ordering that renders the system in a block-triangular form.
+If the flow solver is monotone, each diagonal matrix block will correspond to only one grid block and the solution can be computed block-by-block, moving gradually downstream from wells or other fluid sources.
+For non-monotone flow solvers, there will be some circulation in the discrete fluxes, which will lead to larger matrix blocks that contain grid blocks that are circularly dependent.
+Still, the system can be solved by an efficient block-wise back-substitution procedure, in which the circularly dependent grid blocks (henceforth called connected components) are solved for simultaneously.
+Furthermore, if the linearization is performed locally on each matrix block, we gain local control over the nonlinear (Newton-Raphson) iterations